 Project name: “Paradigm shift from „traditional“ to creative industries – the essence for sustainable regional development“.
 LLI-338

-Project partners: Nida Art Colony of the Art Academy of Vilnius (higher education), Klaipeda Culture Communication Center (Klaipeda Municipality), Liepaja Creative Industry Cluster (NGO).
+Project partners: Nida Art Colony of Vilnius Academy of Arts (higher education), Klaipeda Culture Communication Center (Klaipeda Municipality), Liepaja Creative Industry Cluster (NGO), Liepaja Music, Art and Design Secondary School.

 Project budget: 220 193,06 Eur